IBM/MAX-Question-Answering-Web-App/README.md

 To run the docker image, which automatically starts the model serving API, run:

 ```
-$ docker run -it -p 5000:5000 codait/max-question-answering
+$ docker run -it -p 5000:5000 quay.io/codait/max-question-answering
 ```

-This will pull a pre-built image from Docker Hub (or use an existing image if already cached locally) and run it.
+This will pull a pre-built image from Quay (or use an existing image if already cached locally) and run it.
 If you'd rather build and run the model locally, or deploy on a Kubernetes cluster, you can follow the steps in the [model README](https://github.ibm.com/CODAIT/MAX-Question-Answering#steps)